 Step Description Call for Professional Practice topics - first half sem1 The coordination office launches a call for Professional Practice topics to interested parties.
-Info PP webinar 1 - mid November sem1 The central coordination organizes an info webinar to present the goals of the professional practice and the general guidelines, with focus on topics' selection and ranking by the students, and on topics' allocation Applying for a topic from the Professional Practice catalogue - second half sem1 Students apply for 3-5 topics from the catalogue and write a motivation for each on the Matix platform.
-Evaluation of applications - second half sem1 Students' motivations for selected topics' are evaluated.
-Assignment of topics to the students - second half sem1 Students are assigned to Professional Practice topics by the IMBRSea Coordination Office based on students' ranking, supervisors' evaluations, and the number of students allowed per topic.
-Both students and supervisors are then informed about the assignment by the IMBRSea Coordination Office.
-Supervisors are allowed to participate in the selection of the students, however they are not entitled to inform the students about the outcome of the topic selection process.
-Info PP webinar 2 - mid February sem2 The central coordination organizes a second info webinar explaining the practicalities regarding the PP. The students will learn about the process of entering the information of their tasks in the Online Reflective Portfolio such as: timelines, objectives, pictures, and so on.
+Info PP webinar 1 - November sem1 The central coordination organises an info webinar to present the goals of the professional practice and the general guidelines, with focus on topics' selection and ranking by the students, and on topics' allocation Applying for a topic from the Professional Practice catalogue - second half sem1 Students apply for 3-5 topics from the catalogue and write a motivation for each on the Matix platform.
+Evaluation of applications - second half sem1 Students' motivations for selected topics are evaluated.
+Assignment of topics to the students - second half sem1 Each student is assigned to a Professional Practice topics by the IMBRSea Coordination Office based on students' ranking & motivation, supervisors' evaluations, and the number of students allowed per topic.
+Both students and mentors/supervisors are then informed about the assignment by the IMBRSea Coordination Office.
+Supervisors are allowed to participate in the selection of the students if they indicate so when submitting a PP topic.
+However, they are NOT entitled to inform the students about the outcome of the topic selection process, nor they have a final decision on the topic allocation.
+Info PP webinar 2 - start of sem 2 The central coordination organises a second info webinar explaining the practicalities regarding the PP. The students will learn about the process of entering the information of their tasks in the Online Reflective Portfolio such as: timelines, objectives, pictures, and so on.
 Contract signature - before arriving to PP location The Professional- Practice contract has to be signed by the student, the host organisation and the coordinator of the IMBRSea programme.
 The final signed contract will be uploaded by the IMBRSea Coordination office on the Matix platform and be available to all involved actors.
-Arrival and installation - first week of PP The student confirms that he/she is installed at the host organisation by notifying the IMBRSea Coordination Office via Matix during the first week.
+Arrival and installation - first week of PP The student confirms that he/she is installed at the host organisation by notifying the IMBRSea Coordination Office via Matix, during the first week.
 Portfolio - during PP period The portfolio contains the outputs of tasks 1-8.